-ne prerequisite for starting the graphical user interface is that the IP parameters are configured in electrical device.
-See "Specifying the IP parameters" on page 29. in Start your Web browser.
-Write the IP address of the device in the address field of the Web browser.
-Use the following form: $https://xxx.xxx.xxx$ The Web browser sets up the connection to the device and displays the Login page.
-If you want to change the language of the graphical user interface, click the appropriate link in the top right corner of the Login page. ne Enter the user name.
+ne prerequisite for starting the graphical user interface is that the IP parameters are configured in the device.
+See "Specifying the IP parameters" on page 37.
+Start your web browser.
+Write the IP address of the device in the address field of the web browser.
+Use the following form: https://xxx.xxx.xxx The web browser sets up the connection to the device and displays the Login page.
+If you want to change the language of the graphical user interface, click the appropriate link in the top right corner of the Login page.
+Enter the user name.
 Enter the password.
 Click the Login button.
-The Web browser displays the graphical user interface.
+The web browser displays the graphical user interface